Shropshire Hills Guided Walking Tour 2025

 Ascent: 800 feet (240m)

-Highlight: The town of Ludlow where the walk concludes is described by John Betjeman as “probably the loveliest town in England.”
+Highlight: Ludlow, a historic market town described by John Betjeman as ‘probably the loveliest town in England’.

 Option 2 – Mortimer Forest